awslabs/sagemaker-debugger/docs/hook-methods.rst

     In case of TensorFlow, you need to pick the appropriate ``HookClass`` among ``KerasHook``, ``SessionHook``, and ``EstimatorHook`` depending on how your training script is composed.
-For more information, see :doc:`TensorFlow Hook <tensorflow>`.
+For more information, see :doc:`tensorflow`.

   - **PyTorch**